 Group study in specified areas of Religious Education.
 Repeatable.
 Permission of advisor and instructor required.

-RLED950 (3)

-Synthesis in Religious Education

-A capstone course in which students synthesize their learning experiences by examining the structure of the discipline, discussing its major issues, and reviewing its basic literature.
+RLED950 (3) Synthesis in Religious Education A capstone course in which students synthesize their learning experiences by examining the structure of the discipline, discussing its major issues, and reviewing its basic literature.
 Students make portfolio presentations to demonstrate program competencies.
 Preferably taken in the last semester of course work.

-RLED995 (1-14)

-Doctoral Dissertation

-To be repeated to 14 credits.
+RLED995 (1-14) Doctoral Dissertation To be repeated to 14 credits.
 Doctoral candidates may not register for a cumulative total of more than 4 dissertation credits until they have successfully completed EDRM880 or GSEM854, and their dissertation proposal has been approved.

-PhD: Religion

-Roy E. Gane, Director

-The primary purpose of advanced academic studies leading to the Doctor of Philosophy (PhD): Religion is to provide teacherscholars for church-operated colleges, seminaries, and universities around the world.

-AREAS OF SPECIALIZATION

-When students apply to the PhD program in religion, they select one of the five areas of study listed below.

-Adventist Studies

-- Development of Adventist lifestyle

-- · Development of Adventist theology

-- · General Adventist history
+PHD: RELIGION Roy E. Gane, Director The primary purpose of advanced academic studies leading to the Doctor of Philosophy (PhD): Religion is to provide teacher-scholars for church-operated colleges, seminaries, and universities around the world.
+For more detailed guidelines and scheduling see the PhD in Religion Handbook.
+A copy may be accessed online at: www. andrews.edu/SEM/Articles/PhD/PhDinReligionHandbook.pdf.
+Areas of Specialization When students apply to the PhD program in religion, they select one of the five areas of study listed below.
+Adventist Studies - Development of Adventist lifestyle - Development of Adventist theology - · General Adventist history Mission and Ministry Studies - Analysis of the biblical, theological, and theoretical basis for mission - Evangelization of unreached people groups and urban population clusters - Leadership development for effective church growth, ministry, and evangelistic strategies - Study of world religions and secularism as a missionary challenge New Testament Studies - Development of the Christian community in the first and second centuries - History and praxis of New Testament exegesis and theology - Intertestamental and New Testament backgrounds, both Jewish and Graeco-Roman - Language and literature: text, canon, critical introduction, and cognate literature Old Testament Studies - Archaeology (periods, sites, methodology, and field work) and history of antiquity (Israel and the Ancient Near Eastern languages) - Exegesis and theology (Pentateuch, Former Prophets, Latter Prophets, and Writings) - Language and literature (Biblical Hebrew and Aramaic, other Ancient Near Eastern languages); LXX and other ancient versions; and Old Testament textual criticism Theological Studies - Christian ethics, comprising ethical theory and professional, personal, and social ethics - Historical theology, examining the origin and development of theological concepts and trends - · Philosophical theology - Systematic theology, embracing the biblical and doctrinal aspects of theological thought Each area of study is to be supplemented with one of the cognate areas listed below.
+The cognate should be taken in a department other than the one which offers the major area of study.